Skip to the content.

 8:00 Session 1: Event-based cameras and neuromorphic computing (Invited speakers)

-10:30 Session 2: Poster session: contributed papers and courtesy presentations (as posters).
-Live Demonstrations.
+10:30 Session 2: Poster session: contributed papers, demos and courtesy presentations (as posters).

 12:30 Lunch break